 - Learning to play the piano – or any other musical instrument

 Reading helps you understand processes, detect patterns, and solve problems by putting together new and different pieces of knowledge.
 It reduces stress, teaches you new things about new places and new people, and it helps you experience multiple emotions.
 It enriches your knowledge and it makes you feel better about yourself.
 Read anything: fiction, memoirs, personal development books, biographies.
 If you start reading a book and you discover you don’t enjoy reading it, just pick another one.
 Find books you like with plots that take your breath away.
-Serious reading in enlivening.
-Look for emotionally charged books, read until you lose yourself in the book and become so absorbed that you forget to have lunch.
+Serious reading is enlivening.
+Look for emotionally charged books, read until you lose yourself in the book, and become so absorbed that you forget to have lunch.
 Find those writers that are such excellent storytellers that you feel instantly drawn into their words so deeply and so quickly that you cannot stop reading.

 2. Learning a new language

 This is not an easy task, that’s why very few people are attracted to this hobby.
 It involves many tasks such as memorizing new words, analyzing grammatical structure, and understanding a new manner of speaking.
 It is one of the most unique and challenging hobbies.
 Learning a new language enables your brain to perform better when dealing with mentally demanding tasks, improves your memory, and reduces the risk of age-related cognitive decline.
 Researchers from Penn State University have found that learning a new language changes the brain network structurally and functionally.
 They found that successful learners had a more connected brain network which made their brain more flexible and efficient, with a higher ability to manage and process data.
 Moreover, learning a new language will open you to new and interesting opportunities.